HeleJ/Taekwon-do-club/README.md

 This site was created in order to get familiar with common development tools like Cloud9, Git & GitHub, and how to use them to write and manage code.
 The project itself will display a breakdown of the different technologies used in each of the different sections of the program

 ## Technology
-This project was written in HTML & CSS using Cloud9 and is currently hosted on GitHub pages
+This project was written in HTML & CSS using GitHub.

 # Table of contents
 1. Introduction